fuzzycode/pytvdbapi/docs/source/examples.rst

 Working with Actor and Banner Objects
 -------------------------------------
-By default, the extended information for Actors and banners are not loaded.
+By default, the extended information for :class:`pytvdbapi.api.Actor` and :class:`pytvdbapi.api.Banner` are not loaded.
 This is to save server resources for data that is not needed.
 If you do want to this extra data you can pass `actors=True` and `banners=True` respectively when creating the :class:`pytvdbapi.api.TVDB` instance, this will cause the actors and/or banners to be loaded for all shows.
 If you only want this information for some shows, you can use the :func:`pytvdbapi.api.Show.load_actors` and :func:`pytvdbapi.api.Show.load_banners` functions instead.

 Using keyword arguments::